 What I did is a simple trick to test for a failed chip.

-I only had to connect PSU and look for a hot chip (hot compared to rest of chips) with my own finger.
+I only had to connect PSU and look for a hot chip (hot compared to the rest of the chips) with my own finger.
 “Fingering” term gets another meaning here LOL 😀

 Anyway, one of the RAM chips was getting quite hot just after applying voltage.
 It was one of 4116 RAM chips for the lower 16K of memory (&4000 – &7FFF).

-Next thing on a list was to fix a worn-out keyboard membrane connectors.
+The next thing on the list was to fix worn-out keyboard membrane connectors.

-When I disconnected it from mainboard during disassembly it looked like this.
+When I disconnected it from the mainboard during disassembly it looked like this.

-At first, I’ve tried to very gently treat it with 1500 grade sanding paper and it resulted in an epic FAIL …
+At first, I tried to very gently treat it with 1500-grade sanding paper and it resulted in an epic FAIL …

 Next idea was to use silver-based glue that was supposed to properly repair broken traces.
-Despite a fact that applying it is a pain in a butt (and I was trying really hard to work it out with an injection needle) it didn’t even connect to original traces properly after curing – that was failure number 2
+Despite the fact that applying it is a pain in the butt (and I was trying really hard to work it out with an injection needle) it didn’t even connect to original traces properly after curing – that was failure number 2

-The solution came up instantly after second ‘plaaap’ and I’ve implemented it a few minutes later 😀
+The solution came up instantly after the second ‘plaaap’ and I implemented it a few minutes later 😀